Schedule

 Faculty Success & Career Development

-This track is designed to support faculty at different stages of their academic careers, whether they are just starting out or are experienced professionals looking to revitalize their work and prepare for new challenges.
-Ultimately, focusing on key aspects of faculty development, and providing insights on professional development, leadership skills, and navigating academic career paths.
+This track is designed to support faculty at different stages of their academic careers, ultimately, focusing on key aspects of faculty development, and providing insights on professional development, leadership skills, and navigating academic career paths.